Mama.Papa.Bubba. -

 One of the things I try really hard to do as a mama is make to carve out a little bit of time each day to spend just with my little Miss G. It’s usually not a ton of time, but being that she was our one and only for more than 5 years, I think it’s important.
 Sometimes we read together, sometimes we read side by side, sometimes we chat, sometimes we colour, sometimes we watch a show, and sometimes we work on a project together… The list goes on, but a few nights ago, we sat at my computer together and created a holiday bucket list filled with all of the things we hope to do while she’s on break from school. {I can’t wait!}

 My goodness.
 How on earth is it already the end of November??
 Seriously though.
 I feel like it was just Halloween and now we’re already gearing up for Christmas holidays.
-This year, after the insanity that was last year’s Christmas, we’re keeping things simple.
+This year, after the rollercoaster that was last year’s Christmas, we’re keeping things simple.
 Like super simple.
 We’re going away to a cozy little cabin just the four of us, we’re skipping actual presents and doing stockings only, and we’re not doing much of anything – we’re just going to soak up our first Christmas as a family of four with both of our babies at home with us.
 I can’t wait.

 Thanksgiving weekend is almost here and I couldn’t be more excited!
 Back in Kuwait, we always hosted a huge potluck feast for our Canadian friends {I think we had about 35 people in our apartment last time around, hence why Miss G wore her noise cancelling headphones} and when in Canada, we’ve usually gone home to the Okanagan to celebrate there.